 Information for prospective postgraduates and offer holders

-The University Graduate Admission’s team is working to support prospective postgraduates and minimise the impact the current situation may have on your admission.
-For information on how the University and colleges are managing Cambridge postgraduate admissions, please see the Graduate Admissions web pages.
+The University Graduate Admission’s team is working to support prospective postgraduates.
+For information on how the University and Colleges are managing Cambridge postgraduate admissions, please see the Graduate Admissions web pages.

 Support for students